CPAN-Security/security.metacpan.org/docs/security-policy-for-authors.md

 certain amount of time without a response from the author(s).
 For example

-> The maintainer(s) aim to acknowledge to your security report within
+> The maintainer(s) aim to acknowledge your security report within
-> 72 hours (three days).
+> three days (72 hours).
 However, this project is maintained by a
 > small group of volunteers in their spare time.
 If you have not
 > heard back from the maintainers within 72 hours, then please forward
 > the report to CPANSec at <cpan-security@security.metacpan.org>.